mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/create-base-os-image/index.md

 ## Create a base OS image in the vSphere client

 Creating a base OS image from DVD ISO files is a one-time process.
 Building a base OS image creates a base vSphere template in your vSphere environment.
-The base OS image is used by Konvoy Image Builder (KIB) to create a VM template with all required software to configure Kubernetes nodes by the DKP vSphere provider afterwards.
+The base OS image is used by Konvoy Image Builder (KIB) to create a VM template to configure Kubernetes nodes by the DKP vSphere provider afterwards.

 While creating the base OS image, it is important to take into consideration the following elements: